 [Editor’s note: The studies provided have not been discussed and will need to be carefully examined and updated once service parameters are finalized.]

+This Attachment contains compatibility studies of the space research service (deep space)(space-to-Earth) in the frequency band 8 400 – 8 450 MHz and IMT operating in the adjacent frequency band 8 215 – 8 400 MHz

 A11.1 Technical/operational characteristics and protection criteria of space research service (space-to-Earth) operating in the frequency band 8 400-8 500 MHz

 [Editor’s note: This section provides the technical characteristics for sharing and compatibility studies from WP 7B.]

+Detailed information on technical and operational characteristics of SRS (deep space) in the frequency band 8 400 – 8 450 MHz has been provided by Working Party 7B in Documents 5D/92 and 5D/403.
+Contents are referenced by section and title in Table A11-1 below.

+Table A11-1

+Document reference listing for characteristics of SRS (deep space) operating in 8 400-8 450 MHz